Academic Research & Publications

 I mainly focus on designing and deploying cloud-based xP&A and Business Intelligence systems using Microsoft Azure, Power BI, and advanced Excel techniques, while also architecting sophisticated full-stack business applications with enterprise-grade security, role-based access control, and real-time data synchronization.

-For the past 4 years, I've pursued AI and LLM research as a purposeful hobby to stay current with rapidly evolving technology and to rigorously test what works versus what doesn't in real business implementations.
+Since 2022, I've pursued AI and LLM research as a purposeful hobby to stay current with rapidly evolving technology and to rigorously test what works versus what doesn't in real business implementations.
 This is how I maintain a ground-truth understanding of AI's current capabilities and limitations which allows me to provide clients with realistic assessments of AI opportunities, honest guidance on implementation risks, and evidence-based recommendations for efficiency gains.

 Professional Journey